-- 10.30 Third Amended and Restated Credit Agreement, entered into as of July 28, 2022, by and among StoneX Commodity Solutions LLC (formerly known as FCStone Merchant Services, LLC), as Borrower, StoneX Group Inc., as Guarantor, the several financial institutions from time to time party to this Agreement, as Lenders, and COÖPERATIEVE RABOBANK U.A., NEW YORK BRANCH, as Administrative Agent (incorporated by reference from Exhibit 10.5 to the Company's Quarterly Report on Form 10-Q filed with the SEC on August 3, 2022). - 14 StoneX Group Inc. Code of Ethics - 21 List of the Company's subsidiaries. - 23.1 Consent of KPMG LLP - 31.1 Certification of Chief Executive Officer, pursuant to Rule 13a-14(a). - 31.2 Certification of Chief Financial Officer, pursuant to Rule 13a-14(a). - 32.1 Certification of Chief Executive Officer, pursuant to 18 U.S.C.
+- 10.30 Third Amended and Restated Credit Agreement, entered into as of July 28, 2022, by and among StoneX Commodity Solutions LLC (formerly known as FCStone Merchant Services, LLC), as Borrower, StoneX Group Inc., as Guarantor, the several financial institutions from time to time party to this Agreement, as Lenders, and COÖPERATIEVE RABOBANK U.A., NEW YORK BRANCH, as Administrative Agent (incorporated by reference from Exhibit 10.5 to the Company's Quarterly Report on Form 10-Q filed with the SEC on August 3, 2022). - 10.31 First Amendment and Limited Waiver dated July 29, 2024 to Third Amended and Restated Credit Agreement, entered into as of July 28, 2022, by and among StoneX Commodity Solutions LLC (formerly known as FCStone Merchant Services, LLC), as Borrower, StoneX Group Inc., as Guarantor, the several financial institutions from time to time party to this Agreement, as Lenders, and COOPERATIEVE RABOBANK U.A., NEW YORK BRANCH, as Administrative Agent. - 10.32 Increase Request dated August 5, 2024 to the Third Amended and Restated Credit Agreement, entered into as of July 28, 2022, by and among StoneX Commodity Solutions LLC (formerly known as FCStone Merchant Services, LLC), as Borrower, StoneX Group Inc., as Guarantor, the several financial institutions from time to time party to this Agreement, as Lenders, and COOPERATIEVE RABOBANK U.A., NEW YORK BRANCH, as Administrative Agent. - 10.33 Amended and Restated Credit Agreement, made as of October 9, 2024, by and among StoneX Financial Ltd, as Borrower, StoneX Group Inc., as Guarantor, the financial institutions from time to time party to this Agreement, as Lenders, and Barclays Bank PLC, as Administrative Agent. - 19.1 Insider Trading Policy - 21.1 List of the Company's subsidiaries. - 23.1 Consent of KPMG LLP - 31.1 Certification of Chief Executive Officer, pursuant to Rule 13a-14(a). - 31.2 Certification of Chief Financial Officer, pursuant to Rule 13a-14(a). - 32.1 Certification of Chief Executive Officer, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - 32.2 Certification of Chief Financial Officer, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - 101.INS Inline XBRL Instance Document (the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document) - 101.SCH Inline XBRL Taxonomy Extension Schema Document - 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document - 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document - 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document - 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document - 104 Cover Page Interactive Data File (formatted as inline XBRL and contained in Exhibit 101) - Filed as part of this report. - + Management contract or compensatory plan or arrangement
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - 97.1 Compensation Recovery Policy - 101.INS Inline XBRL Instance Document (the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document) - 101.SCH Inline XBRL Taxonomy Extension Schema Document - 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document - 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document - 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document - 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document - 104 Cover Page Interactive Data File (formatted as inline XBRL and contained in Exhibit 101) - Filed as part of this report. - Furnished herewith. - + Management contract or compensatory plan or arrangement